Lurana White: Religious life and the "palace of lady poverty"

-Move to Roman Catholicism and controversy
+Move to Roman Catholicism

 During the near-first decade of their community, some Episcopalians occasionally criticized them for high-church ways.
 They may have also seemed too "Romish" because Father Walter S. Howard, their spiritual director, thought they were overly Franciscan.
 Others chafed that they actively (and controversially) worked toward a reunion of the Episcopal/Anglican and Catholic churches, in concert with the Rev. Spencer Jones in England.
 Gradually they became unwelcome in Episcopal circles, and Paul Wattson could no longer preach, because of their problematic and growing deference to the pope.
 The split came in October, 1907, after a doctrinal disagreement at a gathering of the Episcopal Church.
 Two years later, in 1909, after much discernment and negotiation, the Society of the Atonement became the first religious community since the Reformation to collectively enter the Roman Catholic Church.
 Mother Lurana White wrote that very evening, "Thank God!
 We are safe in St. Peter's boat!"

+Relationship with Servant of God Catherine de Hueck Doherty

+In 1927 White became a spiritual mentor to Servant of God Catherine de Hueck Doherty, who made an extended retreat at Graymoor to recover from an exhausting speaking schedule.
+While at Graymoor Doherty became a third-order Franciscan and volunteered as a part-time personal assistant to White.
+During that time Doherty claimed to witness a healing from the ministrations of Wattson, and both she and White attested to a second one, a healing of Doherty's son (147).